Back

 This stage essentially includes coding and QA testing.

 We typically create apps from the ground up — our real estate app developers use React Native to make the beta version of the product.
 Then, we test the app and fix the bugs.
-In the end, our client gets a solid, working MVP, which is ready to hit the market.
+The end result is that our client gets a solid, working MVP, which is ready to hit the market.

 Step 5.
 Release the real estate mobile app

 At Purrweb, we provide post-launch support.
-In our experience, releasing the app doesn’t mark the complete end of the real estate app development cycle.
-We listen to the feedback which our MVP’s users provide — with it, we fix bugs and implement new features which make the app better.
+In our experience, releasing the app doesn’t mean the end of the real estate app development cycle.
+We listen to the feedback which our MVP’s users provide and use it to fix bugs and implement new features which make the app better.

-We used this exact methodology to create Pad — a real estate startup which helps tenants find a room to move into in London.
+We used this exact methodology to create Pad — a real estate startup which helps tenants find a room in London to move into.
 We discussed the business strategy with its founder and helped it pivot to a different idea altogether.
 Then, we chose the core features to include in the app, and refrained from adding others, like an ability to attach files.

 Pad app screenshots